bezmi/homeassistant_jvc_projector_remote/README.md

 This project is looking for (co-)maintainers.
 Times change, I might end up with a different projector brand, JVC might change the command interface for a newer model that I don't have.
 Enough people use this component now that I think it's important to think about think about its future.
 I would be grateful to have people who are competent in python and have access to a JVC projector on board.
 If you're willing to help, submit a pull request implementing new features, fixing bugs or tidying up my terrible programming and documentation!
 <br><br>

-> If you'd like to support on-going work for this homeassistant component, you can [donate on ko-fi](https://ko-fi.com/bezmi).
+> If you'd like to support on-going work for this homeassistant component, you can [donate on ko-fi](https://ko-fi.com/bezmi) or [github sponsors](https://github.com/sponsors/bezmi).

 # JVC Projector Remote for Homeassistant
 this repo contains a remote implementation for jvc projectors.